 Previously, she was the Director of Development for the San Antonio Museum of Art where she headed its fund development and membership operations and served as a member of the senior leadership team.

-Kimberly Britton is the Chief Executive Officer of EPIcenter, a nonprofit created by CPS Energy, OCISolar, Silver Spring Networks and Landis+Gyr to focus on innovation in new energy.
-She relocated to San Antonio from Fort Worth in 2012 where her career spanned sectors including energy, government, nonprofit and health care.
+In 2012, she and her husband Gary relocated to San Antonio from Fort Worth, where her career spanned sectors including energy, government, nonprofit and health care.

 Jill Vassar is the Director of Development and Partnerships at EPIcenter.
 With 25 years of nonprofit experience in economic development, strategic planning, governance, marketing, and development, she oversees the fundraising and community outreach programs of this new non-profit focused on new energy innovation.

 She was the first Director of Advancement at Good Samaritan Community Services and is a former Vice President of the San Antonio Economic Development Foundation.
 She is active in the community and has served on such boards as the Witte Museum, St. Luke’s Episcopal School, and the Charity Ball Association.
 She graduated cum laude with a B.A. in economics from Wellesley College.